bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 <sub>\*</sub> Webpack 1.x with a common configuration setup easily handles es2015 modules.

-Webpack 2, in beta, adds to its parser so it can understand es2015 modules and provides tree shaking like Rollup
+Webpack 2, in beta, adds to its parser so it can understand es2015 modules and provides "tree shaking" like Rollup

 ???